Christof Koch: Career

 The first eight years of this ten-year endeavor to build brain observatories were funded by a donation more than $500 million by Microsoft founder and philanthropist Paul G. Allen.

-Koch is a proponent of the idea of consciousness emerging out of complex nervous networks.
+Koch is a proponent of the idea that consciousness is a fundamental property of complex nervous networks.
 In 2014, he published a short discussion work, In which I argue that consciousness is a fundamental property of complex things, where he introduced the concept that consciousness is a fundamental property of networked entities, and therefore cannot be derived from anything else, since it is a simple substance.

+In 2023, Koch lost a 25-year bet to philosopher David Chalmers.
+Koch bet that the neural underpinnings of consciousness will be well-understood by 2023, while Chalmers bet the contrary.
+Upon losing, Koch gifted Chalmers a case of fine wine.

 Personal life

 Koch is a vegetarian, a bicyclist, and an experienced rock climber.